Volscente/cheat_sheets/cloud/google_cloud_platform/vertex_ai.md

 - Automatic scaling
 - Specify model performance (metrics) requirements and define when to re-train the model

-## Monitoring Features
+## Monitoring Features (Best practices)
-- Skew detection (it looks for the degree of distortion between your model training and production data)
+- **Skew detection** - It looks for the degree of distortion between your model training and production data.
+Use this as much as possible.
-- Data drift
-- Alert thresholds
-- Model input
+- **Data drift** - It looks for drift in production data
+- **Alert thresholds** - Set a threshold for model's metrics
+- **Model input** - Determine how to pass inputs to the model

+**NOTE:** Model monitoring does not work with unstructured data